sebastianbergmann/phpunit-documentation-english/src/textui.rst

 ``--warm-coverage-cache``

-    Warm cache for static analysis that is needed for code coverage reporting.
+    Perform static analysis of tested code and test code ahead of time and store the result in the ``code-coverage`` cache directory.
+Without this option, the static analysis that is needed for code coverage reporting is performed on the fly during the test suite run and the result is then stored in the cache.

 ``--coverage-filter <dir>``